Activated B vitamins vs non-activated B vitamins

 - Consume a diet high in refined or processed foods

-- Take certain medications known to deplete B vitamins
+- Take certain medications that may deplete B vitamins

-Activated B vitamins may be beneficial for those with methylene-tetrahydrofolate reductase (MTHFR) polymorphisms.
-The MTHFR gene is responsible for the production of the MTHFR enzyme which allows the correct metabolism of folate, and together with vitamin B12, functions as a methyl group donor in a wide variety of metabolic and nervous system processes.
+Activated B vitamins may be beneficial for those with MTHFR polymorphisms.
+The MTHFR gene is responsible for the production of the MTHFR enzyme which allows the correct metabolism of folate, and folate together with vitamin B12, functions as a methyl group donor in a wide variety of metabolic and nervous system processes.

-Several polymorphisms, or gene variations, exist which can affect folate metabolism and significantly increase the risk of folate deficiency in affected individuals, even when meeting the recommended daily intakes.
+Several polymorphisms, or gene variations, exist which can affect folate metabolism and increases the risk of folate deficiency in affected individuals, even when meeting the recommended daily intakes.
 The most common mutation is the MTHFR C677T mutation:

 2. Individuals who are homozygote (two copies of the gene) have about a 70% reduction in activity of the MTHFR enzyme

-B vitamins as a group generally all help to maintain:
+B vitamins as a group generally all help to: